Morgritech/MTspin-mcu-firmware/README.md

 **Setup a Linux device ready to build the project.**

-In order for Arduino tools to access the ports (e.g., for upload the programme to a board), your username/log-in name must be added to the dialout group:
+In order for Arduino tools to access the ports (e.g., to upload the programme to a board), your username/log-in name must be added to the dialout group:

 ``` shell
 sudo usermod -a G dialout username